Oracle APEX Map Region and a Few Words About Layers

 Section: Appearance

-No surprises!
+No surprises here!
 In this section, we define the appearance of our objects.
 The first attribute is "Use Color Schema".
 If we turn off this attribute, the appearance of our objects will be defined by the following parameters: "Fill Color", "Fill Opacity" and "Stroke Color".
 If we enable the "Use Color Schema" attribute, we will be able to use a ready-made or custom color list.
 The "Color Scheme" attribute has four values: "Custom", "Sequential", "Diverging" and "Qualitative".
-The first one allows you to define the list of colors, e.g.: "#ff0000, #ff2020, #ff4040, #ff6060, #ff8080, #ffa0a0, #ffc0c0, #ffffff".
-In other cases, we can choose a ready-made list.
+The "Custom" option allows you to define your own list of colors, for example: "#ff0000, #ff2020, #ff4040, #ff6060, #ff8080, #ffa0a0, #ffc0c0, #ffffff".
+In other cases, we can choose from a ready-made list.

 Heat Map

-Heat map is a type of layer that allows you to display points.
-Heat maps are useful to visualize the density of point objects.
-As an example, we will use the EBA_SAMPLE_MAP_AIRPORTS table (from the Sample Maps application).
-Below we have a Heat map of all US airports.
-In a place where the number of airports is greater, the color is darker.
-As in the case of Polygons, in the "Appearance" section, we can define a list of colors by selecting one of the 4 possible options.
-"Custom", "Sequential", "Diverging" and "Qualitative".
+A heat map is a type of layer that allows you to display points.
+Heat maps are useful for visualizing the density of point objects.
+For example, we will use the EBA_SAMPLE_MAP_AIRPORTS table from the Sample Maps application.
+Below is a heat map showing the distribution of all US airports.
+In areas with a greater number of airports, the color is darker.
+Similar to Polygons, in the "Appearance" section, we can define a list of colors by selecting one of four possible options: "Custom", "Sequential", "Diverging" and "Qualitative".

 Extruded Polygons

-"Extruded" Polygons are 3D objects.
-The basics are polygons, but we can also define the height of our objects.
-It looks a bit like a chart on our map.
-In the "Appearance" section, as for Polygons, we can use the "Use Color Schema" attribute.
-We can choose a ready-made color list, define our own, or disable the "Use Color Schema" option and set the "Fill Color" parameter to get a single color.
-But we also have two new attributes here.
-"Extrusion Value Column" - value to determine the height of the extruded polygon and "Unit" to determine the height of the extruded polygon with the values: "Meter", "Kilometer", "Foot", "Mile".
+"Extruded Polygons" are three-dimensional (3D) objects.
+They are based on polygons, but we can also define the height of our objects.
+They resemble charts displayed on our map.
+In the "Appearance" section, similar to polygons, we can use the "Use Color Schema" attribute.
+We can choose a ready-made color list, define our own, or disable the "Use Color Schema" option and set the "Fill Color"parameter to specify a single color.
+Additionally, we have two new attributes here: "Extrusion Value Column" (the value that determines the height of the extruded polygon) and "Unit" (which specifies the height unit of the extruded polygon) with the following values: "Meter", "Kilometer", "Foot", "Mile".

 Conclusions

-Map region supports 5 different layer types: Points, Lines, Polygons, Heat maps and Extruded Polygons.
-All layers have the same sections and attributes such as "Zoom Levels" or "Tooltip".
-The "Appearance" section, which depends on the type of layer, allows us to define the appearance of our objects.
-It gives us many possibilities and our maps can be even more user-friendly.
+The map region supports five different layer types: Points, Lines, Polygons, Heat Maps, and Extruded Polygons.
+All layers share the same sections and attributes, such as "Zoom Levels" or "Tooltip".
+The "Appearance" section, which varies depending on the layer type, allows us to define how our objects appear.
+This provides us with numerous possibilities, making our maps even more user-friendly.